nandit123/ML-Practice/README.md

 # ML-Practice
-This repo is made to do practical questions and problem in machine learning
+This repo is made to do practical questions and problem in machine learning -> Models Covered so far
+  - ### KNN (K Nearest Neighbour)